Pre-Career Advising

 How to get in touch:

-• Find us at our weekly office hours (Tuesday's at 8-9pm in the dining hall)
+• Find us at our weekly office hours (Sundays from 8-9pm in the dining hall)

 • Come to any of our special events and sessions (look for our emails on the Kirkland listserve)